On the density of rational points on rational elliptic surfaces: Isotrivial rational elliptic surfaces with

 To use this fact, we need to consider a curve with integer coefficients (denote these coefficients by $A_i$).
 As the coefficients of $C_x$ might not be integers, we will choose a certain integer $\alpha$ for which the twist of the curve has integer coefficients.
 Let $u$ and $v$ be the coprime integers such that $x=\frac{u}{v}$.
 If we put $\alpha=2\cdot a_4v$, the coefficients of the curve are integers

 (In fact, it is sufficient to put $\alpha=2a_4w$ where $w$ is an integer such that $v^2\mid w$.)
 We now show that if $h_1\not=0$, the point $Q$ is not 2-torsion for infinitely many values of $x$.
 We first find the condition for $R([2]Q)$ to be an integer.
-For every point $P\in C_x(\Q)$, one has We thus have
+We have:

 For this coordinate to be an integer, we need $\alpha^3h_1$ to divide $\alpha^4h_0$.
 Recall that $x=\frac{u}{v}$ where $u,v\in\Z$ are coprime.
 We have

 where $A=2^4a_4^3v^4$ and $B=2^4a_4^3a_0u^4-2^2a_4^2a_2^2v^4.$ As for the quantity $\alpha^3 h_1$, it is an integer of value